 Overlooking the Spree, Kater Blau offers you a weekend-long adult playground.
 Featuring great techno beats and outlandish disco acts, Kater Blau is a dance-heavy razzmatazz popular with locals and tourists alike.
 Drop by on Sunday afternoon for a family-like vibe and the best tunes around.

 So that concludes our guide to getting into the most famous techno clubs in Berlin.
-Good luck on the door, and let us know how you got on in the comments!
+Good luck on the door, and party well (and smart!).

 Like This Article?
 Pin It!